allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 Every adapter depends on the domain code at least by implementing one of the port interfaces or mapping the domain data model.
 Hiding domain services behind interfaces should be seen as over-engineering and gives you nothing in return.

-The core business logic is included in the domain ```Article::validateEligibilityForPublication``` method.
+The core business logic is included in the domain ```Article::validateEligibilityForPublication``` method, which validates the article and throws an exception should any problems be identified.
 This part of domain logic does not require external dependencies, so there is no reason for it to reside in the enclosing ApplicationService, moreover, doing so is referred to as [Anaemic Model Antipattern](https://martinfowler.com/bliki/AnemicDomainModel.html).
 Other domain operations implemented in ```ArticleService```, creating and retrieving an article,